Kumail24/CPU-and-RAM/README.md

   * RAM with 16 1-byte address slots.
   * Control Unit.

-All these components are wired together within the top-level module named 'CPU.v'.
+All these components are wired together within the top-level module named 'cpu.v'.
 # Types Of Operations

 The input contains 1 byte in the form of ABCD_EFGH.